 Prerequisites for Re-Certifications in Ontario

-In order to be eligible for a Ontario WSIB approved standard first aid and / or CPR level “C” / “HCP” re-certification participants must meet the following requirements:
+In order to be eligible for an Ontario WSIB-approved standard first aid and/or CPR level “C” / “HCP” re-certification participants must meet the following requirements:

-- Participants must have received previous award through St Mark James Training
+- Participants must have received a previous award through St Mark James Training

-- Participants must have a current award (typically within past 3 years)
+- Participants must have a current award (typically within the past 3 years)